George W. Bush military service controversy: Six-year service obligation

 On May 27, 1968, Bush signed a six-year obligation.
 That required him to complete "48 scheduled inactive-duty training periods" each fiscal year (typically consisting of four four-hour periods during one weekend each month), plus a minimum of 15 days of Annual Active Duty Training.
 For Bush, as a pilot, this was typically split into periods of duty of a few days each during the year.

 The Boston Globe reported in September 2004 that "Bush fell well short of meeting his military obligation."
 They cite examples of Bush failing to meet Air National Guard commitments in 1972 and 1973.
 Bush's military records show that he was credited for attending Air National Guard drills during 1972 and 1973, but the time frame of these drills (see above) still left questions.

 On July 30, 1973, his last day of paid service in the Texas Air National Guard, Bush signed a statement that "I have been counseled this date regarding my plans to leave my present Reserve of [sic] assignment due to moving from this area.
 I understand that: a.
 If I disassociate from my current Ready Reserve Assignment, it is my responsibility to locate and be assigned to another Reserve Forces unit or mobilization augmentation position.
 If I fail to do so, I am subject to involuntary order to active duty for up to 24 months under the provisions of AFM 35-3, chapter 14."

 On September 5, 1973, Bush requested discharge from Texas Air National Guard service, to be effective on October 1.
 He wrote, "I am moving to Boston, Massachusetts to attend Harvard Business School as a full-time student."
 Jerry Killian recommended approval of the discharge the following day.
 Bush had completed five years, four months, and five days toward his six-year service obligation.

 On October 1, 1973, Bush was honorably discharged from the Texas Air National Guard and transferred to the Air Force Reserve's inactive reserves in Denver, Colorado.
 On November 21, 1974, he was discharged from the Air Force Reserve, ending his military service.

-In September 2004, Lawrence Korb, an Assistant Secretary of Defense under President Ronald Reagan, after reviewing the payroll records for Bush's last two years of service, concluded that they indicated that Bush did not fulfill his obligations and could have been ordered to active duty as a result.
+In September 2004, after reviewing the payroll records for Bush's last two years of service, Lawrence Korb, an Assistant Secretary of Defense under President Ronald Reagan, concluded that the records indicated that Bush did not fulfill his obligations and could have been ordered to active duty as a result.